 - threshold is predefined in Nano with the value

 As the equation depends on the previous block, there is the special case of the first block (open block) of any account, in which the account’s public key is used instead (read the first Nano How).

 While generating a proof requires, on average, 67108864 nonces to be tried (hence the same number of hashes), in order to verify a proof only a single blake2b hash is performed.
 This means that if it takes one second, on average, to obtain a proof, it will take 14.9 nanoseconds to verify it (assuming it doesn’t take any time to start, which is a crude approximation).

 Dynamic and Prioritized PoW

-Up until version 18 (Dolphin) of the Nano node, all blocks were treated equally, in the sense that they were processed in a random order or in the order that they arrived.
-However, in cases of a large transaction rate in the network, nodes might get a great amount of blocks in their processing queue.
+Up until version 18 (Dolphin) of the Nano node, all blocks were treated equally, in the sense that they were processed in random order or in the order that they arrived.
+However, in cases of a large transaction rate in the network, nodes might get overloaded and have a queue of blocks requiring confirmation by the network.

-Casual users of the Nano network can spend additional time pre-computing their next PoW so that their transactions are prioritised, while larger services can use auxiliary services such as DPoW to quickly provide PoW on demand for their transactions.
+Casual users of the Nano network can spend additional time pre-computing their next PoW so that their transactions are prioritized, while larger services can use auxiliary services such as DPoW to provide PoW on demand for their transactions quickly.